 Numbers & temperatures

 The numbers on the valve roughly correlate to the room temperatures below.
-When the room drops below these temperatures, the TRV will allow hot water to flow into the radiator:
+When the room drops below these temperatures, the TRV will allow hot water to flow into the radiator.
+It's worth familiarising yourself with the numbers and the temperatures they relate to so that you have maximium control over the temperature in each room in your home.

 - 0 = Off